-Starting out from Stornoway, you drive to the Island of Great Bernera, which is joined to the main island by a narrow bridge.
-It is a rocky island, dotted with lochans, fringed by a few small lobster-fishing settlements, owned by the Queen’s former herald.
+Starting out from Stornoway, you will be driven to the island of Great Bernera, which is joined to the main island by a narrow bridge.
+It is a rocky island, dotted with lochans (small lakes), fringed by a few small lobster-fishing settlements, and owned by the Queen’s former herald.

 The coach will drop you close to the deserted village of Bostadh.
 Gale-force winds revealed an entire Iron Age settlement here in 1992, perched above a precious little bay of golden sand.
-One of the ancient dwellings has now been completely restored - the Iron Age House.
-Inside in the warm gloom, and with the distinctive aroma from the real peat fire, a local guide describes the way of life of the ancient folk who lived here.
+One of the ancient dwellings has now been completely restored – the Iron Age House.
+Inside, with the distinctive aroma from the real peat fire, a local guide describes the way of life of the ancient folk who lived here.

-Afterwards, there is an opportunity to explore the small graveyard nearby and go for a stroll on the wide beach of fine white sand, with fabulous views out to the turquoise-blue Atlantic.
+Afterward, there is an opportunity to explore the small graveyard nearby and go for a stroll on the wide beach of fine white sand, and with fabulous views out to the turquoise-blue Atlantic.